agnarin/agnarin/README.md

   </a>
 </p>

-Backend Developer | Programmer | System Analyst with over 10 years of experience in web application development and system analysis.
-I specialize in building efficient, scalable software solutions and am passionate about leveraging new technologies, including AI, to drive organizational success.
+[cite_start]A Programmer with over 10 years of experience in web application development and system analysis[cite: 5]. [cite_start]I specialize in building efficient, scalable software solutions using PHP, Java, and frameworks like CodeIgniter and Spring Boot[cite: 6]. [cite_start]I am passionate about leveraging new technologies, including AI, to drive organizational success[cite: 7, 8].

 ---